AndrijShchegel/AlarmColck/README.md

 # AlarmColck
-This is simple alarm clock with possibility to save you alarm settings on your local PC and upload it back at any time.
+This is simple alarm clock for browser with cookies, so for correct working of this alarm you need to turn on third-party cookie.

-This code written in OOP style with modules that connected using import/export
+This code written in OOP style with modules that connected using import/export.

-Recently added cookie, and for correct working of this alarm you need to turn on third-party cookie.

 **[Link to clock](https://andrijshchegel.github.io/AlarmColck/)**